Review by Frank Plowright

 The revelations come at an almost unthinkable cost, and it’s a weakness of the story that although this is spelled out, it remains an abstract concept.
 It ties into what’s been necessary to rid the world of the Plutonian.

 This volume is further differentiated from much of the remainder by the absence, until the final page, of the regular supporting cast we’ve been following.
 Instead we take a peek into the life of Max Damage, here built up into the Plutonian’s greatest enemy (other than Modeus).
-Those who’re familiar with Incorruptible, will already know Max, who’s also been seen in volume three.
+Those who’re familiar with Incorruptible, will already know Max, who’s also been seen in Volume 3.
 His journey is the flip of The Plutonian’s, a reformed criminal, and much of his background is also revealed here, with the stories slotting in between volumes six and seven of his series, illustrated by his regular artist Marcio Takara.

 Takara’s pages are more stylised than the work of Diego Barreto on the Plutonian sequences, and both are technically competent, but neither is fond of any adornment not necessary to forward the story, and neither is the most dynamic with their layouts.
 It makes for spartan looking pages, and Waid’s plot deserves better.